ShahriarRezghi/serio/USAGE.md

 size_t consumed = Serio::deserialize(str, A, B);
 ```

-You can also save the data to be serialized to file directly like this:
+You can also save the data to be serialized to a file directly like this:

 ``` c++
 int A = 0, B = 0;
 bool success = Serio::save("<file-path>", A, B);
 ```

-You can also read and deserialize data directly from file like this:
+You can also read and deserialize data directly from a file like this:

 ``` c++
 int A, B;